1

 • Start down a career and learning pathway in a variety of industries like healthcare, IT, education, skilled trades, construction, hospitality, public sector, and more

-• Mentorship from current employees helps apprentices master job competencies and gain confidence
+• Mentorship from experienced employees helps apprentices master job competencies and gain confidence

 • A structured approach to training allows apprentices to immediately apply what they are learning on the job and grow continuously

-Hiring for Registered Apprenticeship Programs is led by the Employer and the Sponsor.
-The application process will vary depending on the program.
-The hiring schedule for programs will be different.
-There are some that may hire in groups and others may hire on an as-needed basis.
+Hiring for Registered Apprenticeship Programs is led by the Employer and the Sponsor, like any other job.
+The application process and hiring schedule will vary depending on the program.
+There are some programs that hire in groups and others that hire on an as-needed basis.

-Research the program on the Colorado Registered Apprenticeship Program Directory and follow the application steps in the How to Apply, Minimum Qualifications, and Selection Criteria fields.
+The best place to start is by searching the Colorado Registered Apprenticeship Program Directory and following the application steps in the How to Apply, Minimum Qualifications, and Selection Criteria fields.
+The “Hiring This Year” Filter will display a list of programs that have indicated they are taking on new apprentices this calendar year.
+Please keep in mind that just because a program is listed on the Directory does not mean that the program is currently hiring.
 You can also contact the Sponsor for more information.

 An apprenticeship is a type of employment, so as a career seeker you approach searching for apprenticeships as you would other types of jobs.
-Much of this information is provided within the Colorado Apprenticeship Resource Directory, on the program’s website, or through your local workforce center
+Much of this information is provided within the Colorado Apprenticeship Resource Directory, on the program’s website.

 Requirements and selection procedures vary by program, but job seekers can prepare for the search by: